 In addition, insurance policies may be voided if fire alarms and smoke detectors were not in place or regularly maintained.

-Installing commercial smoke alarms
+Important factors when installing commercial smoke alarms

 Larger buildings lead to more complex fire alarm systems.
 Commercial properties vary in terms of size and use.
 As a result, there is no “one size fits all” approach.
 Individual commercial buildings will need careful planning and design, and a full risk assessment for fire safety.
 This will take place before any installation can begin.